skelet8801/TwTown/terms.md

 In order to maintain subscriptions, Users must pay the required recurring fee in a timely manner.
 Failure to do so may cause service interruptions.

 Subscriptions handled via Apple ID
-Users may subscribe to a Product using the Apple ID associated with their Apple App Store account by using the relevant process on TwiDown.
+Users may subscribe to a Product using the Apple ID associated with their Apple App Store account by using the relevant process on TwTown.
 When doing so, Users acknowledge and accept that

 any payment due shall be charged to their Apple ID account;
 subscriptions are automatically renewed for the same duration unless the User cancels at least 24 hours before the current period expires;